 Tapestry’s programs emphasize connection between the different ways of learning and knowing about the natural world.
 We use the Circle you see here to model these ways as intellectual, experiential, spiritual, and mythic.
 We’ve learned that recognizing and integrating the different ways that humans know and learn about the natural world empowers richer and more meaningful understanding of the human-nature relationship.
 Some of our programs focus on and integrate one or two of the ways, while others travel the entire Circle.
 Most of our workshops and programs take place at least partially outdoors, and several engage mustangs and other horses as learning mentors and facilitators.
 The process of mindful awareness is woven throughout all of our programs, as it is part of the fabric of nature itself.

-Check our Workshops page to find out what learning opportunities are presently available and which are open for registration right now.
-Join our mailing list to be notified of new workshops and other programs as they arise.
-We invite groups, organizations, and businesses with special interest in the human-nature relationship to contact us about developing a tailor-made program that can help stimulate a whole new way of thinking about, understanding, and interacting with the natural world.
-We are currently partnering with WINGS Foundation to offer special sessions of Itahoba Horse to adult survivors of childhood sexual abuse.
-Please consider making a small donation to help support the participation of someone in this program of healing.
+Check our Programs page to find out what learning opportunities are presently available and which are open for registration right now.
+Join our mailing list to be notified of new sessions as they arise.
+Your tax-deductible donations support development and delivery of our unique programs of learning and healing.
+We also invite groups, organizations, and businesses with special interest in the human-nature relationship to contact us about developing a tailor-made program that can help stimulate a whole new way of thinking about, understanding, and interacting with the natural world.

 *We thank the Elders of the Language Program of the Choctaw Nation of Oklahoma for providing us with precisely the right term for this concept of connectedness.